 13. Discover a forgotten railroad

-Okay, now this one a serious fun thing to do in Paris!
+Okay, now this one is serious fun!
+It is also one of the unusual things to do in Paris.

 Paris is an old city, and many of its old relics have become fun places to explore.
 Similar to the Promenade Plantee in that it’s a no-longer-used railroad line, the Petite Ceinture (little belt) encircled Paris between 1852 and 1934.